OliverO2/compose-counting-grid/README.md

 * Resize the window so that only the top row of counters is visible.
 * Highlight re-compositions.
 * Toggle "Force top-level recomposition".
+* Browser: Compare Js and Wasm speed and download file size differences (Skiko size will not change).

 #### Remarks

 * This application does not simulate any real-world scenario as it uses a very simple layout with fixed-size cells.
-* Compose for Web on Canvas is at an experimental stage.
-This application uses funky tricks to fit the canvas to its content size.
+* Compose for Web on Js/Canvas is at an experimental stage.
+This application uses funky tricks to fit the canvas to its content size (which no longer work with Kotlin 1.9.0).

-#### Findings

-Observations:
-* Larger grids are slower.
-* Grids with fewer cells containing text are faster (choose top-row updates only, then clear the grid).
-* Grids with more cells scrolled out of view (applies to desktop only) are faster.
-* Top- or row-level layout and recomposition accounts for about 10% of total performance (try forcing top-level and/or row-level recompositions, check the profiler's flame graph).
-In these scenarios, redrawing dominates performance.
-* Cell-level recomposition is expensive.
-On desktop, it cuts the frame rate by 70% (25x25 grid).
-* Directly switching between grid variants with and without `AnimatedContent` animations (one per cell) can be very expensive due to excessive slot table manipulations.
-This application provides several options to work around this.
-See [separate information for details](docs/SwitchingAnimationVariants.md).

-Conclusions:
-* Currently, it appears that the entire (window) canvas is redrawn on every frame.
-Once [JetBrains/skiko#53](https://github.com/JetBrains/skiko/issues/53) is fixed and only updated parts are redrawn, expect significant performance increases.
-* Drawing time increases with the number of visible layout nodes.
-* Still, Compose for Desktop seems pretty fast.
-* Compose for Web/Canvas is significantly slower than desktop (I have seen roughly a factor of 3), but it would also use just 10% for layout and top/row-level recomposition.
-Depending on the use case, even at this early stage Web/Canvas could still be fast enough.
-* It pays to avoid recompositions which affect large numbers of composables.
+* Webassembly is also experimental.
+It currently requires carefully selected libraries, a specific Compose plugin and some hack to bridge an implementation gap regarding Node module imports.

 #### Changes

+##### 2023-07-11

+* Migrated to Kotlin 1.9.0
+* Web/Wasm: Added a full Webassembly target with Wasm-compiled frontend code (in addition to Skiko/Skia, which were always Wasm-compilations).
+* Web/Js: With Kotlin 1.9.0, BrowserViewportWindow no longer reacts to resizing as the Kotlin/Js target now refuses access to non-public symbols.
+* Removed non-current documentation.

-##### 2022-08-23
+##### 2022-09-16

-* Added options to force row-level and cell-level recompositions.
-Revised conclusions regarding recomposition and layout impact.
+* Added options to speed up animation switching:
-* Improved UI responsiveness when toggling options for recomposition highlighting and animations.

-##### 2022-09-02

-* Redesigned Web/Canvas integration thanks to @langara
+    * Enable grid generations
+    * Enable BoxWithConstraints per row
+* Updated timing results

 ##### 2022-09-12